Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Insulin resistance/diabetes mellitus

-- If substantial granulocytopenia or anemia develop in patients receiving ZDV, it may be necessary to discontinue therapy until bone marrow recovery is observed.
+- If substantial granulocytopenia or anemia develops in patients receiving zidovudine, it may be necessary to discontinue therapy until bone marrow recovery is observed.
 In this setting, some patients may require erythropoietin or filgrastim injections or transfusions of red blood cells and platelets.

-- Metabolized to AZT glucuronide, which is renally excreted.
+- Metabolized to zidovudine glucuronide, which is renally excreted.

 - Dosing in patients with renal impairment: Dosage adjustment is required in renal insufficiency.